soumyadipdas37/finescoop.github.io/source/_posts/extinction_rebellion_demonstrations_get_underway_across_the_country_after_group_promised_bedlam.md

-Shocking moment Russian Su-27 crosses in front of US B-52 Russian war planes get unnervingly close to American B-52 Black Panther star Chadwick Boseman dies after battle with cancer Trump caravan trucks drive through protesters in Portland &#039;Illegal rave&#039; in Banwen South Wales sees crowds dancing in field MAGA caravan sprays &#039;ball bearings&#039; at BLM protesters in Portland Windsurfer rescued after telescope user spotted him in difficulty Private bullet plane revealed Otto Aviation Group LLC French director colourises footage of a Victorian seaside Boris Johnson and Dr Jenny Harries host back to school Q&amp;A Cop KICKS man in the BACK as he stands with his hands on his head Three women were arrested in Brighton following a day of environmental protests organised by Extinction Rebellion The protesters scaled the West Beach cafe on the seafront and were escorted down by specialist officers&nbsp;
+Shocking moment Russian Su-27 crosses in front of US B-52 Russian war planes get unnervingly close to American B-52 Black Panther star Chadwick Boseman dies after battle with cancer &#039;Illegal rave&#039; in Banwen South Wales sees crowds dancing in field MAGA caravan sprays &#039;ball bearings&#039; at BLM protesters in Portland Windsurfer rescued after telescope user spotted him in difficulty Private bullet plane revealed Otto Aviation Group LLC French director colourises footage of a Victorian seaside Boris Johnson and Dr Jenny Harries host back to school Q&amp;A Hordes of Trump fans drive into Portland and face off with BLM Cop KICKS man in the BACK as he stands with his hands on his head Three women were arrested in Brighton following a day of environmental protests organised by Extinction Rebellion The protesters scaled the West Beach cafe on the seafront and were escorted down by specialist officers&nbsp;